 - Montana: A maximum of 12 plants, including four mature, if you have an MMJ card.

 - Rhode Island: Up to 12 plants if you have an MMJ card.
+In residences with more than two qualifying adults, the limit increases to 24 plants.

 - Washington D.C.: Up to six plants per adult or 12 in a home with two or more adults for non-commercial use.